MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/server-driven-paging.md

     ]
 }
 ```
 This is now the last page.
-The server returns only item and no next link.
+The server returns only one item and no next link.

+You may have noticed that ASP.NET Core OData generates next links using `$skip`.
+Using `$skip` on large collections may lead to performance degradation in some databases.
+For more information about the drawbaks of `$skip`, visit the [client-driven paging](/odata/webapi-8/fundamentals/client-driven-paging#drawbacks) article.